librz/how-to-bash/commands/ls_family.md

 ls -A
 # list items in their long form
 ls -l
-# list items in their long form, using human-readable form for file size
+# list items in their long form, with human-readable file size
 ls -lh
 ```